iip-ecosphere/platform/platform/documentation/INSTALL.md

 ## Pre-packaged Docker containers

 For a simple startup, we offer two pre-packaged Docker containers on Docker Hub.
+Please be aware of that these containers are updated infrequently, at least as part of release activities.
 These containers are meant

 * containing the platform parts (AAS server, the ECS Runtime, the Service Manager) and a simple example service artifact.
 * one with the Command Line Interface shown in the usage scenario above.